Marion County’s Community Support Directory

 A court supervised highly structured program for non-violent prison bound offenders.
 While in the program, participants are provided access to community-based treatment services designed to break the cycle of addiction and incarceration.
 Participants are also provided access to ancillary services, like mental health treatment, recovery communities, and housing assistance, that ultimately allow individuals to once again become productive members of their community.
 This program also includes, but is not limited to, frequent court appearances, random drug screens while on Department of Corrections supervised probation.
 The length of this four-phase program is a minimum of 13 months; however, depending on the participant’s progress and/or compliance, it may take longer.

-MARION POST ADJUDICATORY NON-EXPANSION DRUG COURT
+THE MARION COUNTY POST ADJUDICATORY NON-EXPANSION DRUG COURT

 MARION COUNTY EARLY CHILDHOOD COURTS